IBM/aspera-cli/docs/README.md

 #### Command line arguments from a file

-If you need to provide a list of command line argument from lines that are in a file, on Linux you can use the `xargs` command:
+If you need to provide a list of command line arguments from lines that are in a file, on Linux you can use the `xargs` command:

 ```shell
 xargs -a lines.txt -d \\n ascli config echo